 Season: Warm season

-Direct sow from late May to mid-June, once the soil has warmed up.
+Direct sow in late spring, once the soil has warmed up.
 Cold, damp soil can result in poor germination or rotted seeds.
 Optimal soil temperature: 21-32°C (70-90°F).

 Do not pre-soak soya bean seeds.
 Sow seeds 2-5cm (1-2″) deep, 5-10cm (2-4″) apart, in rows 60cm (24″) apart.
 If the weather is too wet, seeds can be started indoors in pots and carefully transplanted a few weeks later.
 Germination takes 8-16 days, depending on conditions.

 Pick pods that are in the middle of the plant as soon as they start to fatten up.
 By mid-September, you can pull up the whole plant and pick the remaining pods at your leisure.
 Edamame is the word used to describe the whole pods, which have been steamed or boiled, and optionally salted.
-The beans popped out of them for a delicious treat!
 The green vegetable soybeans freeze well after blanching.

 Good for fixing nitrogen, and acting as a mulch against weeds.
 Grow soya beans with corn.
 Soya beans repel Japanese beetles and chinch bugs.